codewithkevin/NEXT-JS-BLOG/README.md

 # CRUD APPLICATION
-<p>This a blog Application developed using Next Js and Graph ql as backend to fextch data.
+<p>This a blog Application developed using Next Js and Graph ql as backend to fectch data.

 # TECHNOLOGIES COVERED
 <ul>